Quick Tips For Ultimate Athlete Success

-Depending upon your personal situation, whether you train solo or with a team, there are some tricks of the trade to remember concerning training, diet, family, etc. I’m going to layout some things I do prior to a fight, in hopes they will help to enhance your training the next time you prepare to compete.
+Depending upon your situation, whether you train solo or with a team, there are some tricks of the trade to remember concerning training, diet, family, etc. I’m going to lay out some things I do before a fight, in hopes they will help to enhance your training the next time you prepare to compete.

 If you are a fighter, or even thinking about fighting, you can relate to these trials and tribulations.
 Know that you are not a freak; others have felt the way you do.

 Depending on your specific sport, there are certain paperwork and medical requirements necessary that must not be left until the last minute.
 If there is a licensing body that governs the sport, they will generally require specific medical tests to be done.

 In the state of California, a professional boxer must appear (IN PERSON) at the Athletic Commission to obtain a federal ID card.
 These offices are in Sacramento and Los Angeles, so, if you are anywhere in between, you had better plan to make a trip.

 Without knowing they have to see you in the flesh (weigh-ins aren’t acceptable), there can be serious last-minute problems.
 In addition to a federal ID, certain medical tests are required before completing your application.
 Among those could be: a neurological examination, an eye examination, a general physical examination, as well as, blood tests to check for HIV and Hepatitis C.

 Know that results for these certain types of blood tests take 3-5 days unless you want to spend extra money on them.
 If you are just turning pro, without any amateur experience, they may want to watch you train to ensure your safety before licensing.
 These are all things that take time, and, believe me, when it comes to scheduling, the state is not always accommodating to the athlete (especially when you have waited until the last minute).